 Guernsey-based regional airline Aurigny will wet-lease an Embraer 195 while awaiting delivery of its own aircraft, and is favoring the Dornier 228 as a replacement for its aging Britten-Norman Trislander fleet.
 State-owned Aurigny, based on the Channel Islands between the UK and France, operates a single ATR 72-200, two ATR 72-500s and six Britten-Norman Trislanders.
 It has also ordered its first jet, an Embraer 195, triggered by Flybe’s decision to ax its competing Guernsey-London ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Aurigny Eyes Dornier 228s And E-195 Wet Lease".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Aurigny Eyes Dornier 228s And E-195 Wet Lease".